photo of grad students talking to high school students at outdoor event

 K-12 Outreach & Education Team

-Mission: to engage, inspire, and educate youth audiences and teachers about materials science through active involvement by researchers in skill-building activities and public outreach programs
+Mission: to engage, inspire, and educate youth audiences, parents, and teachers about materials science through active involvement by researchers in public events and STEM programs hosted by outreach partners while also building important and transferrable communication, presentation, facilitation, demonstration, leadership, and professional soft skills.

 To accomplish this, team members focus on utilizing, developing, and implementing hands-on interactive demonstrations and short activities.
 Currently, their efforts include: